The Northern Iowan

 In 1967 the newspaper was at the center of a public furor over the newspaper's publication of an article by a young English professor, Edward Hoffmans, criticizing the draft and advocating an end to the Vietnam War.

+In 2021, the Northern Iowan introduced NI en Español, a regular section of campus news in the Spanish language, for Spanish readers.

 In 2022, the student newspaper celebrated its 130th anniversary.
-The Northern Iowan has made adjustments to its operations in response to the growing digital landscape, including financial cuts.
-However, it has remained committed to informing students and readers about events in the community and holding institutions accountable.
+It has remained committed to informing students and readers about events in the community and holding institutions accountable.
 The paper's history demonstrates the importance of student journalism and its ability to serve the public and create the historic record of the times.